OpenSourceEconomics/econ-project-templates/docs/src/py_rationale.rst

     #. **Be as language-agnostic as possible:** Make it easy to use the best tool for a particular task and to mix tools in a project.
     #. **Separation of inputs and outputs:** Required to find your way around in a complex project.

-I will not touch upon the last point until the :ref:`organisation` section below.
+I will not touch upon the last point until the :ref:`pyorganisation` section below.
 The remainder of this page introduces an example and a general concept of how to think about the first four points.

 Running example